epsrc-abcd/abcd-website/cocopops/README.md

 that linear channels are actually used.
 We demonstrate the type system at work on a series of examples and present a tool that implements the corresponding type reconstruction algorithm.

+### Dennis Griffith.
+Introduction to Sill

+This talk will provide an overview of the language SILL, a session typed language currently under development at UIUC and CMU.
+SILL provides monadic process expressions, branching subtyping, both affine and linear types, and an integration of both synchronous and asynchronous communication.
+After an overview of the language, we will work through some examples demonstrating how these features play out in practice.

+### Massimo Bartoletti.
+A contract-oriented middleware

+Developing distributed applications typically requires to integrate new code with preexisting third-party services, e.g., e-commerce facilities, maps, etc. These services cannot always be assumed to smoothly collaborate with each other; rather, they live in a “wild” environment where they must compete for resources, and possibly diverge from the intended behaviour in case they find it convenient to do so.

+To overcome this issue, some recent works have proposed to discipline the interaction of mutually distrusting services through behavioural contracts.
+The idea is a bottom-up composition, where only those services with compliant contracts can establish sessions through which they interact.
+We exploit a theory of timed behavioural contracts to design and implement a message-oriented middleware where distributed services can be dynamically composed, and their communications monitored so to guarantee safe interactions.